FarronF/limerick-council-meetings/meetings/2022/10/20-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 21st September 2022.md

  Bridget Reale, Hospital, who passed away on 15th September.

- Paddy Leddin, Hospital, who passed away on 20th September.--- **Hidden Heartlands**
+ Paddy Leddin, Hospital, who passed away on 20th September.
+---
+**Hidden Heartlands**

 The Elected Members wished to invite Hidden Heartlands to a Municipal District Meeting in